 SUPPORTING THE PCCC = SUPPORTING CHARITIES

-- FOR GOLF FANS, WIN PRIZES: The purchase of a $25 TLC Properties Charity Sweepstakes ticket not only is good for a four-day pass into the PCCC but also means chances to win grand prizes such as a 2015 Ford Mustang and $10,000.
-You also could win any of 500 daily prizes such as restaurant gift cards.
+- FOR GOLF FANS, WIN PRIZES: The purchase of a $25 TLC Properties Charity Sweepstakes ticket serves as a four-day tournament pass, but that’s just a start.
+You’re also entered to win daily prizes during the tournament as well as grand prizes of $10,000 and a 2015 Ford Mustang.

-- CHARITIES KEEP THE TICKET MONEY: Contact the local charity of your choice, simply because they receive revenue directly from the TLC Property Charity Sweepstakes tickets marked with their names.
+- TICKET REVENUE GOES WHERE: Contact the local charity of your choice such as the Christian County Family Crisis Center, simply because they receive revenue directly from those TLC Properties Charity Sweepstakes tickets marked with their names.

 - BUSINESS SPONSORSHIPS: Businesses can support the PCCC through various sponsorships, such as the daily newsletter, website or through several events such as a dozen Pro-Ams.
-Additionally, restaurants, clothing stores and entertainment stops are asked to donate gift cards with at least a $25 value in the name of your charity of choice to benefit them in the Golf Ball Charity Auction.
+Additionally, restaurants, clothing stores and entertainment stops and such are asked to donate a gift card with at least a $25 value in the name of your charity of choice to benefit them in the Golf Ball Charity Auction.